thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 0: Well everybody agrees it's ok to write this:

+_(Narrator: Zero's voice changes to a hyperbolically pretentious tone for the next six words.
+It's not exactly clear why.)_

-_Consider the set of natural numbers:_
+0: _"Consider the set of natural numbers"_

 $$0, \; 1, \; \dots$$

 1: Naturally.

+_(Narrator: 0's voice goes back to normal.
+By the way, is there a canonical way to spell your names or---)_

-0: What Cantor did was come up with definitions of "th" and "size" for sets such that---
+0: Ok so what Cantor did was come up with definitions of "th" and "size" for sets such that---

 1: What's "th"?